OlivierBldn/customnotes/README.md

   - Searching notes based on queries and optional parameters like local or S3 bucket storage.
   - Ability to handle CRUD operations for notes both locally and on S3.
   - Error handling specific to note fetching and storage operations.
+  - **Desktop Notifications**: Implementation of desktop notifications using `notify-rust` to improve user experience.

 ## Asynchronous Operations
 - **Asynchronous Command Execution**: Commands are executed asynchronously, ensuring non-blocking operations that enhance performance.